-100% of Pernod Ricard's : At HWSL (from which Corby 150 terroirs that contain key agricultural raw materials have completed risk mapping to achieve traceability. and assess environmental and social risks to these terroirs.
-82% of priority terroirs have implemented a regenerative agriculture or biodiversity program.
+150 terroirs that contain kev agricultural raw materials have completed risk mapping and assess environmental and social risks to these terroirs, 82% of priority terroirs have implemented a regenerative agriculture or biodiversity program.

-sources more than 90% of its spirits production requirements), teams are working with our farmers and partners to develop sustainable and regenerative agricultural practices within our own terroirs and beyond to help with carbon seauestration, biodiversity enhancement and community empowerment.
+100% of Pernod Ricard's: At HWSL (from which Corby sources more than 90% requirements), teams are working with our farmers erative agricultural practices within our own terroirs carbon seauestration, biodiversity enhancement and community empowerment.